AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/overview.md

 - Install the [Experience Platform connector extension](install.md).

     The Experience Platform connector extension is installed from the command line of the server and connects to your Adobe Commerce installation as a [service](../landing/saas.md).
 When the process is complete, Experience Platform connector appears on the **System** menu under **Services** in the [!DNL Commerce] _Admin_.
+- [Upload shopper profiles](profile.md) to Adobe Experience Platform so storefront data can be attributed to specific shoppers to enhance their shopping experience.

 ## Audience

 This guide is designed for the Adobe Commerce merchant who must connect their Adobe Commerce storefront data to other Adobe DX products.

+### PWA Studio support

+See the [PWA Studio](https://developer.adobe.com/commerce/pwa-studio/integrations/adobe-commerce/aep/) documentation for information about how to use the Experience Platform connector in a PWA Studio storefront.

 ## Known issues